 For a UHR ELR PPDU, the ELR-SIG field is composed of two parts, the ELR-SIG-1 and ELR-SIG-2 subfields, each containing 24 uncoded data bits as described in Table38.3.15.12.2 (Content).
 The ELR-SIG-1 field is transmitted before the ELR-SIG-2 field.
 The data bits of the ELR-SIG OFDM symbols shall be BCC encoded separately for each of the OFDM symbols at rate R=1/2, interleaved, mapped to a BPSK constellation, and have pilots inserted following steps described in 38.3.10.11 (Construction of ELR-SIG).

-ELR-SIG is transmitted using the same tone plan, same frequency domain duplication, and tone rotation as the Data field in UHR ELR PPDU, as shown in 38.3.16.7 (Frequency domain duplication).
+ELR-SIG is transmitted using the same tone plan, same frequency domain duplication, and phase[#2317] rotation as the Data field in UHR ELR PPDU, as shown in 38.3.16.7 (Frequency domain duplication).

 The time domain waveform for the ELR-SIG field of a UHR ELR PPDU, transmitted on transmit chain , , shall be as specified in Equation (38-37).